OSCAR Statement of Methods

 Communication avec acteMASSAT, Jean-Pierre; BALMES, Etienne; BIANCHI, Jean-Philippe (Civil-Comp Press, 2016)Fatigue cracks can induce fracture of the catenary Contact Wire (CW) and thus huge costs for the operator.
 Nowadays the wear criterion to replace the CW leads to lifespan over than 50 years, and the catenary can see a very ...

 Pantograph catenary dynamic optimisation based on advanced multibody and finite element co-simulation tools Article dans une revue avec comité de lectureMASSAT, Jean-Pierre; LAURENT, Christophe; BIANCHI, Jean-Philippe; BALMES, Etienne (Taylor & Francis, 2014)This paper presents recent developments undertaken by SNCF Innovation & Research Department on numerical modelling of pantograph catenary interaction.
 It aims at describing an efficient co-simulation process between Finite ...

-Communication avec acteVO VAN, Olivier; MASSAT, Jean-Pierre; LAURENT, Christophe; BALMES, Etienne (IAVSD, 2013)Currently, pantograph-catenary dynamic simulations codes are mainly based on deterministic approaches.
+Article dans une revue avec comité de lectureVO VAN, Olivier; MASSAT, Jean-Pierre; LAURENT, Christophe; BALMES, Etienne (Taylor & Francis, 2014)Currently, pantograph-catenary dynamic simulations are mainly based on deterministic approaches.
 However, the contact force between catenary and pantograph depends on many key parameters that are not always quantified ...